- Getting started

 Add a title, description, select the color of your first campaign

 - Name your campaign depending on how you’re dividing up projects.
-You may want to set up a test campaign to get used to the Content Marketing Cloud.
+You may want to set up a test campaign to get used to the Content Marketing Platform.

 - Select the topics that you want your campaign to cover.
 The topic field will autocomplete with the topics available in NewsCred’s library.
 This doesn’t have to be an exhaustive list - you can always add content on other topics or edit the topics list later.
 If you want to add custom topics, please get in touch with your Account Manager.